 Foundation Programs: KCF programs balance arts and cultural activities that enrich the lives of people of all ages with opportunities for community outreach and volunteerism, along with educational programs designed to increase the public’s understanding of the issues and ideas underlying traditional neighborhood design.
 All programs are volunteer led.

-- Arts & Culture: The Kentlands Film Society, Kentlands Acoustic Jam, The Kentlands Digital Photography Association, partnership with the City of Gaithersburg to deliver the Annual Young Artist Awards and Concert, the bi-annual Home & Garden Tour, and the annual Children’s’ 5k Art Competition.
+- Arts & Culture: The Kentlands Film Society, Kentlands Acoustic Jam, The Kentlands Digital Photography Association, partnership with the City of Gaithersburg to deliver the Annual Young Artist Awards and Concert, Artists on Market– a pop up gallery, and the annual Children’s’ 5K Art Competition.

-- Volunteerism & Community Outreach: The new Village at Kentlands, KidServe, Kentlands Under the Lights, the Community Bridge Club, Go Green, Cub Scout Pack 221, The Community Garden, the Annual Kentlands/Lakelands 5k, the Holiday Giving Tree and Tree of Warmth.
+- Volunteerism & Community Outreach: The Village at Kentlands, KidServe, Kentlands Under the Lights, the Community Bridge Club, Go Green, Cub Scout Pack 221, the Annual Kentlands/Lakelands 5k.

-- New Urbanism: The educational New Urbanist Lecture Series in 2016/2017, the Foundation’s 2017 Retail Initiative to bring the City of Gaithersburg together with large retail owners and small Main Street Live/Work owners/operators in an initiative to revitalize downtown Kentlands, and Docent-led Tours provided to groups from around the world.
+- New Urbanism: The educational New Urbanist Lecture Series in 2016/2017, and Docent-led Tours provided to groups from around the world.

 Structure of the Foundation: The Foundation is a 501c3 non-profit organization, and it’s governmental structure has two layers.
 The first is a Board of Directors, which oversees Foundation activities and policies.
 Members are appointed from the Gaithersburg/Montgomery County government, business, arts, and town planning communities, and from the residents of Kentlands and Lakelands.
 The second layer is composed of the volunteer leaders who plan and run programs and outreach efforts.
 Professional staff provides leadership in accomplishing the goals of the KCF.